 Top 7 Best Backwaters In Alleppey

 Find out the best backwater routes that you should sail over on your trip to Alleppey, Kerala.
+Each route of Alleppey backwaters has something unique and captivates you more than the other.
 See what each of them offers and take your pick.

 Alappuzha Backwaters Round